-a.
-Individual
+a) Individual

-- Aadhaar Number (Mandatory For DBT customers) (At the time of receipt of the Aadhaar number, shall carry out, with the explicit consent of the customer, e-KYC authentication (biometric or OTP based) or Yes/No authentication); (For Non-DBT customers, certified copy of any OVD containing details of identity and address along with one recent photograph shall be obtained.)

-- Permanent Account Number (PAN)

-- Passport

-- Voter's Identity Card

-- Driving License

-- Letter from a recognized public authority or public servant verifying the identity and residence of the customer to the satisfaction of the Company.

-The Company shall ensure that the customers (non-DBT beneficiaries) while submitting Aadhaar for Customer Due Diligence, redact or blackout their Aadhaar number in terms of sub-rule 16 of Rule 9 of the amended PML Rules.

-The Company may identify a customer through offline verification under the Aadhaar Act with his/her consent.

-In case OVD furnished by the client does not contain updated address, certain deemed OVDs for the limited purpose of proof of address can be submitted provided that the OVD updated with current address is submitted within 3 months.

-Deemed OVDs are as follows:

-- I. Utility bill which is not more than two months old of any service provider (electricity, telephone, post-paid mobile phone, piped gas, water bill); - II.
-Property or Municipal tax receipt; - III.
-Pension or family pension payment orders (PPOs) issued to retired employees by Government Departments or Public Sector Undertakings, if they contain the address; - IV.
-Letter of allotment of accommodation from employer issued by State Government or Central Government Departments, statutory or regulatory bodies, public sector undertakings, scheduled commercial banks, financial institutions and listed companies and leave and license agreements with such employers allotting official accommodation;

-The information collected from customers for the purpose of opening of account shall be treated as confidential and details thereof shall not be divulged for the purpose of cross selling, or for any other purpose without the express permission of the customer.

-For Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs) as defined in Foreign Exchange Management (Deposit)Regulations, 2016 alternatively, the original certified copy of OVD, certified by any one of the following, may be obtained.
+- Aadhaar Number (Mandatory For DBT customers) (At the time of receipt of the Aadhaar number, shall carry out, with the explicit consent of the customer, e-KYC authentication (biometric or OTP based) or Yes/No authentication); (For Non-DBT customers, certified copy of any OVD containing details of identity and address along with one recent photograph shall be obtained.) - ii) Permanent Account Number (PAN) - iii) Passport - iv) Voter's Identity Card - v) Driving License - vi) Letter from a recognized public authority or public servant verifying the identity and residence of the customer to the satisfaction of the Company. - vii) The Company shall ensure that the customers (non-DBT beneficiaries) while submitting Aadhaar for Customer Due Diligence, redact or blackout their Aadhaar number in terms of sub-rule 16 of Rule 9 of the amended PML Rules. - viii) The Company may identify a customer through offline verification under the Aadhaar Act with his/her consent. - ix) In case OVD furnished by the client does not contain updated address, certain deemed OVDs for the limited purpose of proof of address can be submitted provided that the OVD updated with current address is submitted within 3 months. - x) Deemed OVDs are as follows: - (1) Utility bill which is not more than two months old of any service provider (electricity, telephone, post-paid mobile phone, piped gas, water bill); - (2) Property or Municipal tax receipt; - (3) Pension or family pension payment orders (PPOs) issued to retired employees by Government Departments or Public Sector Undertakings, if they contain the address; - (4) Letter of allotment of accommodation from employer issued by State Government or Central Government Departments, statutory or regulatory bodies, public sector undertakings, scheduled commercial banks, financial institutions and listed companies and leave and license agreements with such employers allotting official accommodation; - (5) The information collected from customers for the purpose of opening of account shall be treated as confidential and details thereof shall not be divulged for the purpose of cross selling, or for any other purpose without the express permission of the customer. - (6) For Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs) as defined in Foreign Exchange Management (Deposit)Regulations, 2016 alternatively, the original certified copy of OVD, certified by any one of the following, may be obtained. - Authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - o Branches of overseas banks with whom Indian banks have relationships, - o Notary Public abroad, - o Court Magistrate, b) Proprietary Firms

-- o Authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - o Branches of overseas banks with whom Indian banks have relationships, - o Notary Public abroad, - o Court Magistrate, - o Judge, - o Indian Embassy/Consulate General in the country where the non-resident customer resides.
+- o Judge, - o Indian Embassy/Consulate General in the country where the non-resident customer resides.